nonconformee/DotNet.Extensions/README.md

 # DotNet.Extensions

-Little extensions and helpers for ASP.NET Core
+Little extensions and helpers for.NET